prakharg24/object_detection/README.md

 ## Submodules

-The work done here is solely possible due to these submodules.
+The work done here is solely possible due to the following repositories.
+I have cloned these repositories and updated and cleaned them, however the majority of code is from the original repo.

 ### [keras-frcnn](https://github.com/kbardool/keras-frcnn/tree/59e12699aea69fa9e15c7ec74694e43087d02240)
 * Keras implementation of Faster R-CNN for object detection